 “Eminently appealing, McKenna could almost have carried the piece by himself.”
 Exeunt Magazine.

-De Turkheim Scholar Tom McKenna is recent graduate who earned a distinction in PGdip vocal studies at Trinity Laban Conservatoire of Music and Dance under the tuition of the Head of the Vocal Department Dr Linda Hirst and Helen Yorke.
+Tom McKenna is a London based Bass-Baritone specializing in Opera, he studied at Trinity Laban Conservatoire of Music and Dance from 2010-2014 achieving a BMus (First Class Honors) in Vocal Performance and a PGdip (Distinction) as a postgraduate in 2016 under the tuition of David Thomas and the former Head of the Vocal Department Dr Linda Hirst and Helen Yorke as his vocal coach .
 Tom has been selected to perform in Masterclasses with Christian Gerhaher at the Wigmore Hall and Matthew Rose at Trinity laban.

 In March 2016 he played Noye in Noye’s Fludde by Benjamin Britten with Streatham & Clapham High School and performed as a Soloist in Gerald Finzi’s Let us Garlands Bring conducted by Nic Pendlebury as part of Shapeshifter season; he also took part in the Easter workshop with BYO under the direction of Elaine Kidd and David Gowland.